 Final Vision & Next Steps

-With the first portion of the visioning exercise completed, the Consulting Team will work in May and early June with Town staff to further refine the Vision and develop Action Steps to take the project forward.
+With the first portion of the visioning exercise completed, the Consulting Team worked in May and early June 2011 with Town staff to further refine the Vision and develop Action Steps to take the project forward.
 The resulting draft Final Report was submitted to the ARA and the Town for internal review and comment.
-Following receipt of comments and further refinement, in June the Consulting Team will present a Final Vision and Action Plan to a joint public session of the Redevelopment Authority, Planning Board and final public comment was solicited.
+Following receipt of comments and further refinement, in June the Consulting Team presented a Final Vision and Action Plan to a joint public session of the Redevelopment Authority, Planning Board and final public comment was solicited.
 Based on the responses at this final meeting, the Final Report was developed and submitted by the Consulting Team.
-It is now up to the Town and the Redevelopment Authority to determine how to proceed with implementation of the Action Plan for the Gateway Corridor project.
+It then became the responsibility of the Town and the Redevelopment Authority to determine how to proceed with implementation of the Action Plan for the Gateway Corridor project.